Intrinsic approach to Galois theory of q-difference equations, with the preface to Part 4 "The Galois D-groupoid of a q-difference system'' by Anne Granier: Finite intrinsic Galois groups

 \item There exists a $q$-difference field extension $\cF/K(x)$ of finite degree such that $\cM$ becomes trivial over $\cF$.

-\item The (generic) Galois group of $\cM$ is finite. \end{enumerate} In particular, if $Gal(\cM_{K(x)},\eta_{K(x)})$ is finite, it is necessarily cyclic (of order $r$, if one chooses $r$ minimal in the assertions above). \end{cor}
+\item The (intrinsic) Galois group of $\cM$ is finite. \end{enumerate} In particular, if $Gal(\cM_{K(x)})$ is finite, it is necessarily cyclic (of order $r$, if one chooses $r$ minimal in the assertions above). \end{cor}

-\begin{proof} The equivalence ``$1\Leftrightarrow 2$'' follows from Theorem \ref{thm:GrothKaz} applied to the $\wtilde q$-dif\-fer\-ence module $(M\otimes K(\wtilde q,t),\Sgq\otimes\sg_{\wtilde q})$, over the field $K(\wtilde q,t)$.
+\begin{proof} The equivalence ``$1\Leftrightarrow 2$'' follows from Theorem \ref{thm:GrothKatzUnified} applied to the $\wtilde q$-dif\-fer\-ence module $(M\otimes K(\wtilde q,t),\Sgq\otimes\sg_{\wtilde q})$, over the field $K(\wtilde q,t)$.

-The equivalence ``$2\Leftrightarrow 4$'' follows from Corollary \ref{cor:genGalois} above.
-In fact, if the generic Galois group is finite, the reduction modulo $\phi_v$ of $\Sgq^{\kappa_v}$ must be a cyclic operator of order dividing the cardinality of $Gal(\cM_{K(x)},\eta_{K(x)})$.
-On the other hand, assertion $2$ implies that there exists a basis of $M_{K(x)}$ such that the representation of $Gal(\cM_{K(x)},\eta_{K(x)})$ is given by the group of diagonal matrices, whose diagonal entries are $r$-th roots of unity.
+If the intrinsic Galois group is finite, the reduction modulo $\phi_v$ of $\Sgq^{\kappa_v}$ must be a cyclic operator of order dividing the cardinality of $Gal(\cM_{K(x)})$.
+So we have proved that ``$4\Rightarrow 2$''.
+On the other hand, assertion $2$ implies, by Theorem \ref{thm:genGalois}, that there exists a basis of $M_{K(x)}$ such that the representation of $Gal(\cM_{K(x)})$ is given by the group of diagonal matrices, whose diagonal entries are $r$-th roots of unity.

 Of course, assertion $1$ implies assertion $3$.
-The inverse implication follows from the proposition below, applied to a cyclic vector of $\cM_{K(x)}$. \end{proof}
+The inverse implication follows from the Corollary \ref{cor:finiteextensionofqdifffield}, applied to a cyclic basis of $\cM_{K(x)}$. \end{proof}

-\begin{lemma} Let $K$ be a field and $q$ an element of $K$ which is not a root of unity.
-We suppose that there exists a norm $|~|$ over $K$ such that $|q|\neq 1$\footnote{This assumption is always verified if $K$ is a finite extension of a field of rational functions $k(q)$, as in this paper, or if there exists an immersion of $K$ in $\C$.} and we consider a linear $q$-difference equations \beq a_\nu(x)y(q^\nu x)+a_{\nu-1}(x)y(q^{\nu-1} x)+\dots+a_0(x)y(x)=0 \eeq with coefficients in $K(x)$.
-If there exists an algebraic $q$-difference extension $\cF$ of $K(x)$ containing a solution $f$ of \eqref{eq:algebraicsolutions}, then $f$ is contained in an extension of $K(x)$ isomorphic to $K(\wtilde q, t)$, with $\wtilde q^r=1$ and $t^r=x$. \end{lemma}